TetrahedronSolutions/spring-gradle-project-template/README.md

 Controller, and Views.
 Since this application is only back-end we have eliminated the view components.
 However if we wanted to get a list of contributers from our database we would have all the files relating to the extraction of contributers will be placed in one folder.

-As you have seen in the documentation we call all our controllers Routes.
-The reason for this is because the controller/route files functionality is only this is the path to hit this services and this is the service method.
-Hence, the name controller seems incorrect.
-Route is better since its just a path to a service.
+Module Base file structure increase ramp up speed in a project for new guys.
+Everything module related is in one location (Really effective when you are bug fixing).

 ```
   build.gradle